-For 15 years, Marie-Catherine Delacroix was in charge of the Cinéam Association, which collects, maintains and shows amateur films from the Essonne Department in Ile-de-France.
+For 15 years, Marie-Catherine Delacroix was in charge of the Cinéam Association, which collects, maintains and broadcasts amateur films from the Essonne Department in Ile-de-France.
 Today she is sharing with us the incredible story of the very first film in these audio-visual archives.

 The story begins with the discovery of a collection of films abandoned in a bike shed, at the bottom of a friend’s garden.
 That was 19 years ago.
 I was just about to set up Cinéam, with no experience of audio-visual archives or documentation.
 My mother was an antiques dealer, so I was familiar with the joy of discovering treasures in cellars and attics.
 So this would do very nicely!
 Cinéam was born.